parse-community/docs/_includes/flutter/getting-started.md

 ### Network client

 By default, this SDK uses the `ParseHTTPClient`.
 Another option is use `ParseDioClient`.
-This client supports the most features (for example a progress callback at the file upload), but a benchmark has shown, that dio is slower than http on web.
+This client supports the most features (for example a progress callback at the file upload), but a benchmark has shown that dio is slower than http on web.

 If you want to use the `ParseDioClient`, which uses the dio network library, you can provide a custom `ParseClientCreator` at the initialization of the SDK: